-Generally, the use of AI generated material (e.g., Chatbots like ChatGPT or Bard) is only allowed in preliminary stages of tasks for generating ideas or for structural purposes.
+Generally, the use of AI generated material is only allowed in preliminary stages of tasks for generating ideas or for structural purposes.
 Some teachers may, however, deem it inappropriate to use AI generated material even for preliminary work.
 You must check beforehand and not assume that the use is permitted.
 If in doubt, ask your subject teacher.